ethicbrudhack/Bitcoin-Private-Key-Cracker-basic-on-real-rsz-signatures/README.md

 ⚠️ WARNING
 This program is for educational purposes only.
 Do not use it to attack real systems or steal cryptocurrencies.
-Understanding these vulnerabilities is crucial for building more secure systems.
+Understanding these vulnerabilities is crucial for building more secure systems. python python3 generate_test.py

-🧪 Generator Script
-Use the included Python script to generate test cases:

-python
-python3 generate_test.py
-This creates test data with:

-Known linear relationships (for Method 1)

-Small nonces (for Method 2)

-Various test scenarios

-Made for educational purposes.
-Use responsibly. 🔐

-python
-python3 generate_test.py
 This will create: